Nichita Smochină: Final years

 At that late stage, Smochină's research was mainly focused on proving that, traditionally, the Russians had regarded Transnistria as a legally distinct, Romanian-governed, part of "New Russia".
 In April 1978, he informed Crihan that he was working on an article for the Slavic Review, wherein he theorized that the Reims Gospel was the work of a Romanian, "with some Romanian words thrown in there".
 He never published such a work, but communicated his thoughts to a historian, Constantin C. Giurescu, who embraced Smochină's views and popularized them in one of his own final texts.
-According to Mihăilă, the entire argument laced solidity; Smochină, he notes, misidentified Romanian words by improperly sectioning the Gospel' continuous writing.
+According to Mihăilă, the entire argument lacked scientific grounding; Smochină, he notes, misidentified Romanian words by improperly sectioning the Gospel' continuous writing.

+In an April 1979 article, George Muntean deplored Smochină's absence from the newly-published dictionary of Romanian historians.
 With the death of many friends, Smochină only still received visits from Elefterie Sinicliu; as he informed Crihan: "I fear that now it is my turn and that I shall not see my dreamed-of hope coming to bear fruit, for the disease is getting to me."
 The final entries in his private diary show that he remained unpersuaded by Ceaușescu, "the dictator", whom he viewed as an incompetent manager of Romania's economy, while also reacting against his cult of personality.
 Smochină died in Bucharest, on the morning of December 14, 1980, and was buried three days later at Reînvierea, in Colentina.
 This came as his last ever paper was being reviewed for publication by the Greek Institute for Balkan Studies.